Skandar Keynes: Politics

 In January 2015, Keynes completed a three-month internship at the United Nations High Commissioner for Refugees.
 During his stay in Amman, Jordan, he assisted in the research and writing of Living in the Shadows: Jordan Home Visits Report 2014, a study that found evidence of a rapid deterioration in the living conditions of Syrian refugees in Jordan as the Syrian conflict entered its fifth year.
 The report is based on data from home visits covering almost 150,000 Syrian refugees living outside of camps in Jordan.
 Published on January 14, 2015, it has been widely reported in the media and cited by foreign policy think tanks.

-Keynes then worked at the House of Commons of the Parliament of the United Kingdom as a parliamentary adviser to Crispin Blunt, a British Conservative MP and former Chair of the Foreign Affairs Select Committee (2015-2017), until January 2018.
+Keynes then worked at the House of Commons of the Parliament of the United Kingdom as a parliamentary adviser to Crispin Blunt, a British Conservative MP and former Chair of the Foreign Affairs Select Committee (2015–2017), until January 2018.
 In November 2015, he joined the committee on its visit to Beirut for an inquiry on the UK's role in the fight against the ISIL.
 In February 2016, with committee members Daniel Kawczynski and Stephen Gethins, he attended the European Parliament forum in Brussels which focused on conflicts in the MENA (Middle East and North Africa) region and discussed the then upcoming NATO Summit in Warsaw.
-In December that year, he participated in the IISS Manama Dialogue at the 12th Regional Security Summit in Bahrain and posed a question on the practical ways by which they could move constructive dialogue with Russia forward having identified shared interests in defeating extremism and ending bloodshed in Syria, considering their "disagreements on the causes, solutions, and desired end states of these two problems".
+In December that year, he participated in the IISS Manama Dialogue at the 12th Regional Security Summit in Bahrain and posed a question on the practical ways by which they could move constructive dialogue with Russia forward, having identified shared interests in defeating extremism and ending bloodshed in Syria, considering their "disagreements on the causes, solutions, and desired end states of these two problems".
 In February 2017, on behalf of the Qatar All-Party Parliamentary Group, he visited Qatar to meet ministers and officials, visit sites in development for the 2022 FIFA World Cup, and discuss issues of bilateral relations and regional crises.
 From 2016 to 2017, he accompanied Blunt in diplomatic visits to Cairo, Tunisia, Kurdistan, and Baghdad.
 Since then, Keynes has been working as a political adviser.

 Personal life

-Keynes plays the guitar, flute, and cornet.
-He won a 1500-metre long race competition in 2006, and also ran 42 km at the 2012 Beirut Marathon in aid of Prostate Cancer UK.
-He earlier attained a green belt in taekwondo and did extreme sports through bungee jumping in New Zealand at the Nevis Bungy, Sky Tower, Ledge Bungy, Shotover Canyon Swing, and from a jet.
-He plays cricket and football, and is a supporter of Arsenal Football Club.
+Keynes ran 42 km at the 2012 Beirut Marathon in aid of Prostate Cancer UK.
+He did extreme sports through bungee jumping in New Zealand at the Nevis Bungy, Sky Tower, Ledge Bungy, Shotover Canyon Swing, and from a jet.
 At Cambridge, he was a Rugby varsity player and played football with Freddie Highmore.